Website Plagiarism: How to find it and respond

 Why stop with the content when you can copy the entire website?

 This is classic.
 Here’s one that copied more than our content, they copied the entire design!
 The layouts, the navigation, the position and dimensions of the elements, all of it.
+Every aspect of our lead generation website was copied.

 Compare.
 This is the Orbit home page…